qasimkdr/trainingProgram/README.md

 ✨ Features

-Select any class and dynamically load its subjects
+Select any class and dynamically load its subjects.

 Filter instructors by their subject expertise